 c.
 Timing matters - Schedule your negotiation call on a relatively stress free day and time.
 This gives you enough time to explain and discuss the negotiation, rather than rushing through it.

 a.
 Knowing your value - The skills you bring are best known by you.
 If you think you need to be paid more, make a case for your skills and quality of work.

 c.
-Be ready to negotiation - A good negotiation is one where both parties feel accomplished.
-It's important to find a middle ground and keep a figure in mind that you can agree in a worst-case-scenario.
+Be ready to negotiate - A good negotiation is one where both parties feel accomplished.
+It's important to find a middle ground and keep a figure in mind that you can agree in a worst-case scenario.

 d.
 Express enthusiasm - If you're keen on joining the company you have an offer from, express this to them.
 You can also look to negotiate for an early appraisal, more stock options, or a higher performance-based bonus instead of higher base pay.